 Before I explain how this can happen, let me say that yoga is an excellent and structured program aimed at improving muscle tone and endurance, balance, health and flexibility.

-This is where the benefits come from, of course, but also where the risks arise – just like in any activity or exercise.
+This is where the benefits come from, of course, but also where the risks arise – just like any activity or exercise.

-in this situation, an overly-stretchy and muscularly weak person might take up yoga with the best of intentions, but even a gentle class, especially if it takes the participants to sustained ‘end-of-range’ poses, might well be too much for them.
+But even a gentle class, especially if it takes the participants to sustained ‘end-of-range’ poses, might well be too much for them.